 That means we have to add a waiting edge to the RAG.
-Furthermore the current precedence for all threads that are not dependants of th' are unchanged.
-For the others we need to follow the edges in the RAG and recompute the cp.
-To do this we can start from th and follow the depend-edges to recompute using Lemma 6 the cp of every thread encountered on the way.
-Since the depend is loop free, this procedure will always stop.
-The following lemma shows, however, that this procedure can actually stop often earlier without having to consider all dependants.
+Furthermore the current precedence for all threads that are not ancestors of th (in the new RAG or TDG) are unchanged.
+For the ancestors of th we need to follow the edges in the TDG and recompute the cprecs.
+Whereas in all other event we might have to make modifications to the RAG, no recalculation of cprec depends on the RAG.
+This is the only case where the recalulation needs to take the connections in the RAG into account.
+To do this we can start from th and follow the children-edges to recompute the cprec of every thread encountered on the way using Lemma 2.
+This means the recomputation can be done locally (level-by-level) in a bottom-up fashion.
+Since the RAG, and thus TDG, are loop free, this procedure will always stop.
+The following lemma shows, however, that this procedure can actually stop often earlier without having to consider all ancestors.